By the Voice of Hatshepsut

 Before leaving, however, she wanted to visit her beloved Egypt.
 Does her homeland still exist?
 What happened to the graves of her ancestors?
 What happened to the glorious temples she and her predecessors had built?

-The view she experienced was unlimited.
+She flew over her homeland and her view was limitless.
 She saw the Nile flowing and watering the land of Egypt.
 She saw the curvature of the ground stretching and forming the sphere of the Earth, the planet on which she lived, 3500 years ago.
 Beyond that, she saw the vast universe, with other planets and stars shimmering.
 This perspective impressed her.
 The world with the eyes of the soul is much bigger than what she knew…

 But she focused on her homeland, Egypt.
 She singled out the pyramids of Giza, standing proud after so many years and dominating the desert.
 They no longer shone white, under the sunlight.
 The limestone lining had been removed, as the gold-plated stones on top of them.
 But they were there, even without their former glamour.
 Modern people were studying them, looking to learn about their culture and roots.